We're Here to Listen

 and live each day more fully.

 Telehealth has made psychotherapy much more available and accessible.
-It eliminates driving time, parking issues, and cuts down on time away from work to take care of your mental health.
-Our flexible hours and HIPAA-compliant interactive video-conferencing makes accessing care easier and private while also receiving professional, experienced, and expert care.
+It eliminates driving time and parking issues and reduces time away from work to care for your mental health.
+Our early morning hours and HIPAA-compliant interactive video-conferencing make accessing care easier and private while also receiving professional, experienced, and expert care to get a great start to your day.

-A new chapter can bring about all kinds of adjustments.
+A new beginning can bring about all kinds of adjustments.

 Pre-college trauma or a more current experience may make psychological care a needed part of your college success strategy.
 Don't allow your mental health to contribute to academic underperformance.
-From acceptance to graduation, our College SmartWellness service helps college students prepare for and cope with the social, cultural, and academic adjustments of college life.
+From acceptance to graduation, our experience and skills in college mental health help college students prepare for and cope with the social, cultural, and academic adjustments of college life.

-Dr. Bogan is a licensed clinical psychologist.
+Dr. Bogan is an African-American licensed clinical psychologist.
 She received her undergraduate degree in psychology from Emory University and her masters and doctorate degrees in clinical psychology from the University of Georgia.
 She completed an APA-approved pre-doctoral internship at

 Baylor College of Medicine Department of Psychiatry and Behavioral Sciences.
 She has a wealth of experience from working and supervising in private practice, faith-based, university, and community settings.